← All Neighbourhood Guides

 Long Branch

 Lake Ontario.
-A GO Train to Union in 30 minutes.
+A GO Train to Union in under 30 minutes.
 A detached home at a price that still makes sense.
 One of Toronto's quieter waterfront neighbourhoods.

 A complete guide to Long Branch, Toronto: home prices, schools, Colonel Samuel Smith Park, GO Train access, and who this neighbourhood is genuinely built for.